Truus van Aalten: Early career with Ufa

-Silent films

-Truus' next films built up her experience and slowly added to her fanbase.
-The funny Dutch girl was attracting attention that could easily have dissipated had her "Girl Wins Film Competition" fame not been backed up by talent and hard work.
-In quick succession, Truus worked on Six Girls and a Room for the Night, When the Guard Marches, Leontine's Husbands, The Happy Vagabonds and A Modern Casanova, all released in 1928.
+Van Aalten's experience and fanbase grew as she continued to make films.
+In 1928 alone, van Aalten worked on Six Girls and a Room for the Night, When the Guard Marches, Leontine's Husbands, The Happy Vagabonds and A Modern Casanova.

-Comedy was definitely what Truus did best - and she was a bright spark in often uninspired films.
-German audiences loved to laugh, and almost a quarter of all films made in Germany were comedies.

 The film-making community adored her, and referred to her affectionately as "die kleine Hollandische Käse" (The Little Dutch Cheese).
-A 1927 article about her in the Dutch weerkly magazine "Het Leven" ("Life") described her as a "spirited, comical talent who's winning all hearts in Germany".
-It went on: "She's a young thing who's passionately wrapped up in film, and she's chasing round the Ufa lot in the Kochstrasse like a real rascal, making it a dangerous place with her tricks and happy laughter".

-For Truus, 1929 brought I Lost My Heart on a Bus, Jenny's Stroll Through Men and Gentlemen Among Themselves.
+A 1927 article about her in the Dutch weekly magazine "Het Leven" ("Life") described her as a "spirited, comical talent who's winning all hearts in Germany," and said that "She's a young thing who's passionately wrapped up in film, and she's chasing round the Ufa lot in the Kochstrasse like a real rascal, making it a dangerous place with her tricks and happy laughter".
+In 1929, van Aalten appeared in I Lost My Heart on a Bus, Jenny's Stroll Through Men and Gentlemen Among Themselves.
+Also in 1929, she starred in The Eccentric alongside one of Germany's comedy giants, Karl Valentin.
+Valentin, a hypochondriac, was sometimes troublesome to work with, but he gave van Aalten third billing after Liesl Karlstadt, his longterm working partner.

-Also in 1929, The Eccentric gave her the chance to work with one of Germany's comedy giants, Karl Valentin.
-A superb visual clown, Valentin made the most of his gangling frame, creating agonizing scenes where the most dreadful violence would happen - usually to himself.
-He wrote and produced many influential comedies, and was revered for transcending the uninspired slapstick that plagued German comedies.
-Valentin, a hypochondriac, wasn't always easy to work with, but he gave Truus third billing after Liesl Karlstadt, his longterm working partner - a real indication of the respect Valentin felt she warranted.